PatrickCoakley23/milestone3-/README.md

 5. You can now run the application with the command python app.py

 ## MONGO DB SCHEMA
+The term "schema" refers to the organization of data as a blueprint of how the database is constructed.
+My database collection was made up of 3 databases; Recipes, Recipe Categories and Users.

+The Recipes database stored all the information that users imputted when adding and editing recipes.
+It stored all the key information such as ingredients, methods etc.

+The Recipe Categories database stored all the meal types.
+This was used to filer the recipes on the dropdown in the recipes page.

+The Users database stored the user information.
+This information is checked when the users inputs their login details.
+You can see too that bcrypt has succesfully hashed the passwords in the image below.

 #### Milstone3 Collections
 <h5 align="center"><img src="README/mongodb_schema/collections.png" max-width="30%"></h5>